Saihrishi1/GAME_PROGRAM-EX--1/README.md

-# GAME_PROGRAM-EX--8
+# EXP:1 - Implementing various effects in a material such as emissive, roughness and metallic properties in Unreal Engine

 ### Name : Sai Hrishi M
 ### Reg No : 212224240140

 ## Aim :

-To create a basic material with emissive, metallic and roughness preperties and add it to a mesh.
+To create a basic material with emissive, roughness and metallic preperties and add it to a mesh.

 ## Software Required :